AlynaGray/MagiaRecord-Image-Web-Scrape/README.md

 Based on inspection of existing archives.
 Scrapes files like `magica/resource/image_web/item/event/event_branch_1005_chara_3026.png`.
 Only checks files associated with branch events.

+## scrape_all_event_chara.py

+Extended version of `scrape_branch_event_chara.py`, just in case any events other than branch events had chara files in the same format.
+Did not find any.

 ## Remaining lines
 Lines referencing image_web files that don't have a scraper built from them yet.
 The scraper may not work yet, and this list might not be comprehensive